Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/technical-guide.md

 Backend Service Authorization is part of the [FHIR Bulk Data Access Implementation Guide](https://hl7.org/fhir/uv/bulkdata/STU1.0.1/authorization/index.html).
 Backend services are intended to be used by developers of backend services (clients) that autonomously (or semi-autonomously) need to access resources from FHIR servers that have pre-authorized defined scopes of access.
 It is a combination of a client registration process (using JSON Web Keys), token generation without the sharing of secrets, and using SMART on FHIR with `system` scopes to access data.

 SMART Backend Services requires that FHIR servers allow client asymmetric authentication with RSA384 and/or ES384.
 Active Directory does not support this natively today, so the SMART Auth Custom Operations has code to handle these backend authorization request.
-This code in the SMART auth handlers function is responsible for validating the backend service authentication request, creating an Microsoft Entra Id token using the matching secret in Azure KeyVault, and returning the token to the backend service for use when calling Azure Health Data Services.
+This code in the SMART auth handlers function is responsible for validating the backend service authentication request, creating an Microsoft Entra ID token using the matching secret in Azure KeyVault, and returning the token to the backend service for use when calling Azure Health Data Services.

 ### Backend Service Registration